LoveBug2084/LadyBug/README.md

 # LadyBug
 LadyBug for the Acorn BBC Micro Computer

-a version of universals 1981 z80 based arcade game of the same name written in 6502 assembly language compatible with the popular beebasm assembler
+a remake of universals z80 based arcade game from 1981 in 100% 6502 assembly language compatible with the popular beebasm assembler

 includes 2 utilities written in c for converting the font and image files in .raw format to .bin format. source code and compiled windows .exe included